 Sutcliffe survived the attack and two years later, he was found fit to leave Broadmoor.
 He was transferred to a non-psychiatric prison in 2016.

-The Yorkshire Ripper died at age 74 of Coronavirus while imprisoned at Her Majesty’s Frankland Prison in County Durham in November 2020, but his legacy of bloodlust lives on in the new Netflix documentary about his crimes called The Ripper.
+The Yorkshire Ripper died at age 74 of Coronavirus while imprisoned at Her Majesty’s Frankland Prison in County Durham in November 2020, but his legacy of bloodlust lives on in the Netflix documentary about his crimes called The Ripper.

 The film analyzes the investigation into the Yorkshire Ripper and explores why it took police so long to find Sutcliffe.